El-Coder/jsASEexercises/jsExercise1.md

 # Exercise 1 - Making an HTTP request

 Sounds easy, right?
 Your browser is likely making 1000s of HTTP requests per day from a javascript library.
-Like many languages, there are many ways to skin this cat.
-Lets look at a couple of different ways.
-For the examples in this exercise, I've provided the scripts under the [Exercises](https://github.com/kreynoldsf5/jsASEexercises) folder.
-Please clone this repo locally so you can walk through the exercises.
-Once downloaded, change to the exercises directory so that package dependencies should be resolved.
+Like most languages, there are many ways to skin this cat.
+Let's explore a couple of different ways.
+For the examples in this exercise, I've provided the scripts under the [Exercises](./Exercises) folder of this repository.
+Please download or clone this repo locally so you can walk through the exercises.
+Once downloaded, change your working directrory to the ``Exercises`` directory so that NPM package dependencies will be resolved.

 ```bash
 $ cd ~/Repos/jsASEexercises/Exercises/